AlterNT/AI-Agent-Competition-Platform/README.md

 Add a key/value pair to `config.games` in the format of the existing examples.

 ### Generating Tokens
+Tokens for students and admins can be generated either from the CLI or the website.
+The instructions for generating them in the website are located in the website README.
 Token file contain student numbers in the following format:
 ```csv
 20000000